Arzik1987/Mean_Target_Encoder/README.md

 R package 'rpart' provides a decision tree learner and can handle categorical data if one specifies them as a 'factor' data type.
 So we used this package to demonstrate the effect of different ways to use MTE.
 Figure [1](#figure1) presents the decision trees [learned](https://github.com/Arzik1987/Mean_Target_Encoder/tree/main/rpart_demo) from kick dataset:
-- In plot (A), MTE is a preprocessing step.
+- Plot (A) is the decision tree learned with 'rpart' when categorical features have a 'factor' data type.
-- Plot (B) is the decision tree learned with 'rpart' when categorical features have a 'factor' data type.
+- In plot (B), MTE is a preprocessing step.

 (B) differs from (A) because of the effect we described in Example 3 &mdash; some information about feature interactions is lost when MTE is a *preprocessing* step.